andreamazz/one-icon-a-day/README.md

 I'll be using a randomly generated word.
 If you have requests, by all means, open an issue and I'll see if I can design it.

+##The Noun Project
+You can also find all the icons in [my Noun Project profile](https://thenounproject.com/andreamazz).

 #LICENSE
     Creative Commons Attribution 4.0 International
     You are free to: